LukaszSwolkien/Covid19/README.md

 `COVID-19-notebook`

-* browse details in `COVID-19-notebook: Poland daily` and `COVID-19-notebook: Countries weekly` to see all operations, durations and tags
+* browse details in `COVID-19-notebook: Poland daily` and `COVID-19-notebook: Countries weekly` to see all operations, durations of processing and tags

 ## Contributing